A view of Mt. St. Helens from the Ammefu trail.

 5k, 10k, & Half Marathon

 Northwest Dirt Churners recognizes that the trails in Chehalem Ridge Nature Park run through the traditional lands of the Chehalem and the Atfalati people (also known as the Tualatin Kalapuya).
-We express gratitude to these indigenous tribes and their descendants for being these spaces’ original and continuing stewards.
+We thank these indigenous tribes and their descendants for being these spaces’ original and continuing stewards.

 What to expect